コンテンツにスキップ

 I like abstract sculpture.

-I tend to think that I don't understand paintings, but three-dimensional objects somehow free my mind.
-I think it's because I can appreciate them from any angle I like in 360 degrees, and I simply think they're cool... but this is just my personal opinion.
+I tend to think that paintings are "incomprehensible," but three-dimensional objects somehow free my mind.
+I think it's because I can view them from any angle I like in 360 degrees, and I simply think, "That's cool!"... but this is purely my personal opinion.

-So, I was very interested in "Kiichi Sumikawa: Sorting and Mukuri" at the Yokohama Museum of Art from the moment I saw the poster announcing its opening.
-When I was invited to a preview, I hurried off.
+So, I was intrigued by the opening of "Kiichi Sumikawa: Sledding and Moving" at the Yokohama Museum of Art from the moment I saw the poster announcing its opening.
+I was invited to a preview, so I hurried off.

-On display at the Prologue is a model of the Kintai Bridge, which is the starting point of Sumikawa's work.
-It is, needless to say, a wooden arch bridge spanning the Nishiki River in Iwakuni City, Yamaguchi Prefecture.
+On display in the prologue is a model of the Kintai Bridge, which is said to have been the starting point for Sumikawa's creations.
+Needless to say, it is a wooden arch bridge spanning the Nishiki River in Iwakuni City, Yamaguchi Prefecture.

-Born in Shimane Prefecture, Sumikawa studied mechanical engineering at Iwakuni Technical School in Yamaguchi Prefecture, where he encountered the Kintai Bridge.
-Sumikawa is not the only one who has been fascinated by the beauty of the bridge's form and sketched it over and over again, but what makes him "not just anybody" is that when he saw the bridge, which was washed away by a typhoon in 1950 and turned into a mass of wood and stone, he felt that "even as a contemporary art installation, it was an extremely powerful structure."
+Born in Shimane Prefecture, Sumikawa went on to study mechanical engineering at Iwakuni Technical School in Yamaguchi Prefecture, where he encountered the Kintai Bridge.
+Sumikawa is not the only one who has been captivated by the beauty of the bridge's form and sketched it repeatedly, but what makes him "extraordinary" is that when he saw the bridge, which was reduced to a mass of wood and stone after it was washed away by a typhoon in 1950, he felt that it was "an exceptionally powerful structure, even as a contemporary art installation."

 The artist's sensibility is truly impressive.